You are here

 Accession Number: 1963-17

-Once Jefferson learned that Maury planned to send the bust, he wrote Roscoe that he would receive it "with great pleasure and thankfulness, and shall arrange it in honorable file wit those of some cherished characters."
+Once Jefferson learned that Maury planned to send the bust, he wrote Roscoe that he would receive it "with great pleasure and thankfulness, and shall arrange it in honorable file with those of some cherished characters."3

-- ↑ James Maury to Thomas Jefferson, Liverpool, June 26, 1820.
-Thomas Jefferson Papers.
-Library of Congress.
-Recipient copy available online.
+- 1. Maury to Jefferson, Liverpool, June 26, 1820, Thomas Jefferson Papers, Library of Congress.
+Recipient's copy available online.
+Transcription available at Founders Online.

-- ↑ Jefferson to William Roscoe, Monticello, December 27, 1820.
-Thomas Jefferson Papers.
-Library of Congress.
+- 3. Jefferson to Roscoe, Monticello, December 27, 1820, Thomas Jefferson Papers, Library of Congress.
 Polygraph copy available online.
+Transcription available at Founders Online.

-- ↑ Jefferson to Roscoe, Washington, July 1 1806.
-Ibid.
+- 4. Jefferson to Roscoe, Washington, July 1, 1806, ibid.
 Polygraph copy available online.
+Transcription available at Founders Online.